 This year’s edition is expected to be a straight battle between Marc Marquez and the rest of the pack.
 Marquez boasts an impressive form lately, and he is now aiming for a fourth consecutive Riders’ Championship title.
 Unsurprisingly, the 26-year-old has been able to pick up four wins in the MotoGP class, which is twice that of Jorge Lorenzo who comes second.
 Marquez is also aiming to pick up his fourth consecutive success at Aragon.

-Andrea Iannone made the most of his impressive speed last season by reaching podium places, but 2021 has so far been a struggle for the Italian.
+Andrea Iannone made the most of his impressive speed last season by reaching podium places, but 2023 will be so far been a struggle for the Italian.
 His Aprilia has let him down on multiple occasions, and he has not been able to finish higher than 10th this season.
 It may not be a great pick to back the 30-year-old in the betting markets.